-Artist Mark Humphrey in association with the Royal British Legion, with help Royal Engineers, London’s only World War One Art Trail from the 2018 Centenary celebrations
+Artist Mark Humphrey in association with the Royal British Legion, with help Royal Engineers, put on a World War One Art Trail for the 2018 Centenary celebrations

 The exhibition was part of the 100 centenary celebrations at the end of World War One in 2018.
 Read on for the virtual tour.